vineet-channe/trendly/README.md

 # Trendly — Agentic Support Assistant

-Multi-turn conversational agent for Trendly (D2C fashion) customer support: order status, returns/exchange eligibility, policy Q&A, and escalation to a human — built per `SRS.md`.
+Multi-turn conversational agent for Trendly (D2C fashion) customer support: order status, returns/exchange eligibility, policy Q&A, and escalation to a human.

 > **Status:** scaffolding in progress.
-This README is a placeholder; it will be finalized in Phase 11 with full run instructions, the deployed base URL, and an AI-usage note (see `CURSOR_BUILD_PLAN.md`).
+This README is a placeholder and will be finalized with full run instructions, the deployed base URL, and an AI-usage note.

 ## Planned layout